zom-lang/zom/README.md

 After [build](#build-mona) Mona, just run it and you will see that :
 ```
-Usage: mona <COMMAND>
+Usage: mona [OPTIONS] <COMMAND>

 Commands:
   bobj        Builds a given file into an object file
+  version     Get the current version of Mona
+  get-target  Get the current target detected by LLVM
   help        Print this message or the help of the given subcommand(s)

 Options:
+  -V, --verbose  Print verbose ouput if enabled
   -h, --help     Print help
 ```

+There are

-For now only one subcommand exits, it's `bobj`, it's the contraction of `build an object`, this will transform the file passed in arguments and compiles it to an object file.
+- `bobj`, it's the contraction of `build an object`, this will transform the file passed in arguments and compiles it to an object file.
+- `version`, that output the current version of Mona
+- `get-target`, return the target found by LLVM.
+- and `--verbose`, that output more details.

 ## Build Mona